 The question of whether a recruitment website is important to your firm’s viability is long answered.
 The days of existing outside or, at best, on the outskirts of the digital landscape have expired and the ability to move into the future is largely based on one’s digital presence.
 Today it is not only the lack of an online presence but the lack of an effective one that can limit the success of an agency.
 A passive website can quite possibly do more harm than good.
 With online access being more ubiquitous than ever, failing to make yourself accessible across multiple platforms puts you at a serious disadvantage, and there is no platform more vital to your digital presence than mobile.

 Why is mobile so important to your recruitment website?

 Mobile internet access is no longer a supplement to the traditional desktop version.
 Nearly 20 percent of 18-34 year olds access the internet solely on mobile devices.
-That means if your mobile recruitment website is deficient, there is nearly a fifth of an entire demographic that will never cross your threshold.
-The future of internet access is in our palms and if your firm fails to reach candidates and clients through this platform, then it is likely you won’t reach them at all.
+If your mobile recruitment website is deficient, nearly a fifth of an entire demographic will never cross your threshold.
+The future of internet access is in our palms.
+If you to reach candidates and clients through this platform, you may not reach them at all.

 Mobile traffic dominates